RaghavK91/Python-3-Case-Studies/README.md

 # hello-world
 Hi,
-This folder has the exercises that I have done to improve my basic Python understanding.
+This folder has exercises that I have done to improve my basic Python understanding.